metagenomics/metagenomics-tk/docs/aggregation.md

 3. Java: In order to run Nextflow, you need to install Java on your machine.
 This can be achieved via `sudo apt install default-jre`.
 4. Nextflow should be installed.
 Please check the official Nextflow [instructions](https://www.nextflow.io/docs/latest/install.html#install-nextflow)
 5. This tutorial assumes that you have already executed the Toolkit as described in the [full pipeline section](full_pipeline.md).
+6. This tutorial requires at least one worker node with 28 cores and 230 GB of RAM.

 ## Run the Toolkit